FDio/archived-sweetcomb/README.md

 ```

 Now you can utilize Sweetcomb.
+Notice: if you install from package, you should import module by youself.

 ## Manual Test
 For example, if you want to configure ipv4 address on HW interface TenGigabitEthernet5/0/0,